noxthot/ss22_julia_workshop/pages/introduction/matrix_vectors.md

 # Basic Matrix and Vector Operations

 In Julia vectors and matrices are derived from the basic [`Core.AbstracArray`](https://docs.julialang.org/en/v1/base/arrays/#lib-arrays) type.
-To get a better idea on what is happening we show the examples when typed into Julia REPL.
+To get a better idea on what is happening we use the Julia REPL to show the examples.

 ## Vectors
 You can allocate a vector by typing: